jaggzh/iny/README.md

 - Does **not** consume input
 - Exits 0 if data is ready to read
 - Exits 1 if there's nothing (yet)
+- I'm including a stripped down static, non-libc, version, for use on embedded systems, some containers, etc. It currently does not offer options to test anything other than stdin (fd=0) and 0 timeout.

 Also — thanks to some ChatGPT-powered wizardry — there's an ultra-tiny version that:
     Requires no libc